wfp/common-identifier-application/README.md

 ### Algorithm

 For the application backend to work, it MUST be implemented with at least one pluggable algorithm from the [`common-identifier-algorithms`](https://github.com/wfp/common-identifier-algorithms) repository.
-The algorithm must be cloned to the `electron/main/algo` directory and activated using the `scripts/activate-algo.ts <region>` script.
+The algorithm must be cloned to the `electron/main/algo` directory and activated using the `scripts/activate-algo.ts --algorithm-id <algorithm-id>` script.

 Any algorithm implementation has the following structure: